AlexsLemonade/sc-data-integration/celltype_annotation/README.md

 6. `singler-rms-comparison.Rmd`: This notebook compares annotations from `SingleR` to manual annotations in Rhabdomyosarcoma samples from `SCPCP000005`.

+7. `cellassign-combined-markers.Rmd`: This notebook is follow-up to the exploration in `cell-assign-sarcoma.Rmd`.
+In the notebook, cell type annotations using different sets of marker genes from `PanglaoDB` are compared to submitter annotations.

 ## Scripts

 This folder contains any scripts used for cell type annotation.